Fogeorgiou/mancala-game/README.md

 ## Install & Run

 ### Database setup
-For the application to work properly, the `mancala_game_db` db needs to be created and populated.
+For the application to work properly, the `mancala_game_db` needs to be created and populated.
-The `mancala_game_db` db can be created using the sql query found in: [mancala_game_db-creation-query.sql](https://github.com/Fogeorgiou/mancala-game/blob/master/src/main/resources/static/db_queries/mancala_game_db-creation-query.sql)
+The `mancala_game_db` can be created using the sql query found in: [mancala_game_db-creation-query.sql](https://github.com/Fogeorgiou/mancala-game/blob/master/src/main/resources/static/db_queries/mancala_game_db-creation-query.sql) .
 Then, the `game` table needs to be created using the sql queries found in: [game-table-creation-queries.sql](https://github.com/Fogeorgiou/mancala-game/blob/master/src/main/resources/static/db_queries/game-table-creation-queries.sql)

 ### Run